MIG Welding: Setting the Correct Parameters | MillerWelds

 Whether you’re a seasoned professional or a hobbyist, having the right setup and the right settings for your MIG welder is essential to achieving optimal performance.

-The following basic MIG welding settings serve as guidelines for welding steel with solid wire, and they take into consideration factors like joint design, position and other variables.
-When optimal results are achieved, it’s recommended that you record the parameters to have them for future reference.
+The following essential MIG welding settings serve as guidelines for welding steel with solid wire, and they take into consideration factors like joint design, position and other variables.
+When optimal results are achieved, it’s recommended that you record the parameters to have them for future reference or utilize Auto-Set technology for easy parameter setting.

 1. Material thickness determines amperage.
 As a guideline, each .001 inch of material thickness requires 1 amp of output: .125 inch = 125 amps.